 Historically informed practice

-An increasingly broad and growing topic in music is historical performance practice and the associated instrumentation.
-Since very few examples from the 16th to 19th centuries have remained unchanged, the new construction and dismantling of historical string instruments and their adequate tonal setting have a special significance here.
+An increasingly broad topic in music, and one which is gaining in importance, is historically informed performance practice and the array of instruments associated with it.
+Since only a very few specimens from the 16th to 19th centuries have remained unaltered, the new construction of reproductions, as well as the conversion of historical stringed instruments to their original state along with appropriate tonal adjustment are of particular significance.

-The required expertise in this field is musicological and far more complex than the conventionally trained violin maker would suspect.
-In our workshop community, Johannes Loescher, as a violin maker, restorer, musicologist and musician, has taken on this specialisation and has long enjoyed international recognition in this field.
-He regularly gives guest lectures on this subject, writes specialist articles and lectures on early music.
+The required expertise in this field is characterized by a knowledge of musicology, and is far more complex than a conventionally trained violin maker might suspect.
+In our workshop collective, Johannes Loescher – as a violin maker, restorer, musicologist, and musician – is responsible for this area of specialty, and has long enjoyed international recognition in this field.
+He regularly gives guest lectures on this subject, writes specialist articles, and lectures on early music.

 He can be reached at +49 177 6924024 or by email firstname.lastname@example.org.